lrusso/Emulatrix/README.md

 | DOS | Select the game file from your device. | ZIP |
 | Virtual Machines | Select the disk file from your device. | ZIP |

-- When running DOS, Emulatrix will try to run AUTORUN.BAT from the ZIP file while booting.
+- When running DOS, Emulatrix will try to run AUTORUN.BAT from the ZIP file after booting.
 - Regarding Virtual Machines, the ZIP must contain a c.img file that will be mounted and booted.

 ## DOSBox useful commands